Skip to main content

 Choose Deepgram If:

-✅ You're processing 290+ hours/month (batch) or 150+ hours/month (real-time) with API capability ✅ You need real-time streaming transcription (live captioning, voice assistants) ✅ You have short audio clips where per-second billing saves money ✅ You're building a product that integrates transcription ✅ You need high accuracy at competitive API pricing
+✅ You're processing 150+ hours/month with API capability ✅ You need real-time streaming transcription (live captioning, voice assistants) ✅ You have short audio clips where per-second billing saves money ✅ You're building a product that integrates transcription ✅ You have engineering resources for API integration

 Choose BrassTranscripts If: